webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 ~~~

 Note that this omits the exclusive OR of the final nonce with the record
-sequence number, since implementations of this specification are not required to
+sequence number, since push messages contain only a single record (see
-support multiple records (see {{restrict}}) and the sequence number of the first
-record is zero.
+{{restrict}}) and the sequence number of the first record is zero.

 # Restrictions on Use of "aesgcm" Content Coding {#restrict}